A SITE DESIGNED AND CONSTRUCTED BY A MANCUNIAN

 MANCHESTER POOR LAW AND WORKHOUSES AND OTHER INSTITUTIONS

 Manchester Archives have launched The Manchester Collection via Find My Past.
-Many other examples from this site were used in the publicity packs and blogs etc to announce this launch.
-See link below.
+Many examples were used from this site were used in publicity packs and blogs to announce this launch.

 I am just going to